ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/The-injected-coinhive-iframe---a-quick-look.md

 I unfortunately did not have access to view the back end of the server and as such could not investigate the core compromise - but a few examples of what I have seen alongside these compromises:

 * Use of injected database code in order to provide persistance to the attacker
-* Use of webshells to
+* Use of Web shells to provide trivial access to the backend of the server for many nefarious deeds

 I don't believe that this to be a specific IOC of a specific attacker or even a set of attackers - it's instead just a `thing` you do to your victims... use their sites to take advantage of unsuspecting visitors.